viperleed/viperleed/doc/content/basics/tensor_leed.rst

 and the less reliable the results.

-This should be kept in mind when interpreting the results of any ViPErLEED segment that uses the tensor-LEED approach (i.e. the :ref:`structure search<sec_search>`, but also the :ref:`error calculation<error_calculation>`).
+This should be kept in mind when interpreting the results of any ViPErLEED segment that uses the tensor-LEED approach (i.e., the :ref:`structure search<sec_search>`, but also the :ref:`error calculation<error_calculation>`).
 In particular, it is **strongly** recommended to run a new reference calculation